AmpersandTarski/documentation/modeling/transaction theory.md

 The current language lacks transactions for the following reasons:
 1. Ampersand does not allow the specification of a button in such an interface, to invoke a transaction.
 Examples are buttons such as "print a report", analyze the case file, and compute the mortgage-offering for this customer.
-2. Currently, automated transactions are driven by the Exec-engine, which has shown to be a necessary ingredient in making a viable demonstration for almost any application.
-At the same time, this exec-engine has proven difficult to use and it does not conform to Ampersand's philosophy.
+2. Currently, automated transactions are driven by the ExecEngine, which has shown to be a necessary ingredient in making a viable demonstration for almost any application.
+At the same time, this ExecEngine has proven difficult to use and it does not conform to Ampersand's philosophy.

 At the moment we are using this chapter to develop the required theory.
 We want to incorporate transactions in Ampersand.
 Over the time to come, this chapter should evolve to the specification and documentation of Ampersand's transaction mechanism.